bnossum/midgetv/work/hwtst/README.md

 ### Hardware platforms with example(s) of use of midgetv

-Currently I only own two platforms.
+Currently I only own two boards.

 | Board            | Platform            | Comment |
 | ---------------- | ------------------- | ------- |